Mungo Brush Camping Hawks Nest

 Mungo Brush has 78 sites including tent, camper trailer, caravan and camping beside vehicle.
-As well there a number of picnic tables, barbeque facilities, a boat ramp and toilets.
+As well, there a number of picnic tables, BBQ facilities, a boat ramp and toilets.
 You will need to bring your own drinking water!

 Sites are booked online and rates are displayed when booking.

 A minimum nightly rate applies, which includes the first 2 occupants.

 Visitors that are not camping need to pay parking fees.

 Park entry fees are not included in your camping fees.
 Check in after 12pm.
 Check out by 11am.

 Visitors and campers are asked not to feed the wild life.
 It doesn't do the birds or animals any favours.
 I spotted this dingo on the Mungo Brush Road on the way to the campsite.